← Back

 Subgroup Analysis

-Excluding 13 patients with severe stenosis: primary outcome still achieved in 9/35 (25.7%) for 0.25mg/kg and 9/38 (23.7%) for 0.32mg/kg.
+Excluding 13 patients with severe stenosis: primary outcome still achieved in 9/35 (25.7%) for 0.25mg/kg and 9/38 (23.7%) for 0.32mg/kg, both still exceeding the threshold.

 Criticisms

-• No alteplase or placebo control group
+• No alteplase or placebo control group -- dose-finding design only

-• Not powered for direct dose comparison
+• Not powered for direct comparison between the two tenecteplase doses

-• Open-label dosing (blinded endpoints)
+• Open-label dosing (though endpoints were blinded)

-• Imbalanced baseline characteristics between groups
+• Imbalanced baseline characteristics between groups (higher NIHSS and AF in 0.25mg/kg group)

 Funding

-National Key R&D Program of China (2017YFC1308201), SHDC (SHDC2020CR1041B), Shanghai Municipal Key Clinical Specialty.
-Guangzhou Recomgen supplied investigational product.
+National Key R&D Program of China (2017YFC1308201), Clinical Research Plan of SHDC (SHDC2020CR1041B), Shanghai Municipal Key Clinical Specialty (shslczdzk06102).
+Guangzhou Recomgen Biotech Co supplied investigational product and insurance.

 Based on: CHABLIS-T (Stroke & Vascular Neurology, 2024)